Brian Cox – Por Que Precisamos Dos Exploradores

 Let me leave the last words to someone

-Deixe-me deixar as últimas palavras para alguém
+Deixem-me as últimas palavras a alguém

 who's rapidly becoming a hero of mine,